nttgin/BGPalerter/README.md

 ![BGPalerter](https://massimocandela.com/img/bgpalerter_github_image.png)

-> The tool connects to public data repos (not managed by NTT) and the entire monitoring is done directly in the application (there are no NTT servers involved).
+> BGPalerter connects to public data repos (not managed by NTT) and the entire monitoring is done directly in the application (there are no NTT servers involved).

 ## TL;DR (1 minute setup)
 > This section is useful if you don't care about the source code but you just want to run the monitor.